Best Value GPUs for Local LLM Inference (2026) — Under $1,500

 We often see inference throughput and fine-tuning stats for consumer GPUs, but they mostly focus on the high end (RTX 4090/5090).
-What about more affordable cards: are they simply too slow, or too memory-constrained to run and fine-tune LLMs?
+What about more affordable cards for local LLM inference (vLLM) and LoRA/QLoRA fine-tuning in 2026?
+Are they simply too slow, or too memory-constrained to run and fine-tune LLMs?

 To find out, I benchmarked GPUs across the last three NVIDIA RTX generations: 3080 Ti, 3090, 4070 Ti, 4080 Super, 4090, 5080, and 5090.
 With the exception of the xx90 cards, these GPUs offer only 12–16 GB of VRAM.

 Using vLLM, I measured throughput when the model fully fits in GPU memory and when part of it must be offloaded to system RAM.
-For fine-tuning, I evaluated both LoRA and QLoRA on 1.7B and 8B LLMs.
+For fine-tuning, I evaluated both LoRA and QLoRA on 1.7B and 8B LLMs (see: best GPU for LoRA, QLoRA, and inference).

 Benchmark code and logs: